physimals/fabber_core/doc/theory.rst

 .. math::

-    Bayes's theorem
+    P(value \mid data) = \frac{P(data \mid value) \, P(value)}{P(data)}

+Here :math:`P(value \mid data)`: is the posterior distribution of the parameter's value given the data we have. :math:`P(value)` is the prior distribution of the parameter's value.
+:math:`P(data \mid value)` is the probability of getting the data we have given the value of the parameter and is determined from the forward model together with some model of random noise.
+This term is known as the *likelihood*.
+The final term :math:`P(data)` is known as the *evidence*, and can generally be neglected as it only provides a normalization of the posterior distribution.

-So rather than determining the 'best fit' values of model parameters, the output is a set of posterior distributions which include information about the predicted mean value of each parameter, but also its variance.
-If the variance of a parameter is high this means it's value is not precisely determined by the data, whereas if the variance of the posterior is low the value is well determined by the data (and/or the prior).
+So, rather than determining the 'best fit' values of model parameters, the output is a set of posterior distributions for each parameter which include information about the predicted mean value, and also its variance.
+If the variance of a parameter's posterior distribution is high this means it's value is not precisely determined by the data (i.e. there are a range of probable value which are consistent with the data), whereas if the variance of the posterior is low the value is well determined by the data (and/or the prior).